frontenddogma/css-optimization-basics/manuscript/operation.md

 C> _Example: Where to add `transform: rotateY(10deg)` so that everyone can immediately find it?_

 This is trivial and automatable but still, in my eyes, one of the key optimization methods.
-That’s because an almost failsafe, easily repeatable, soon to become habitual, quickly communicable, and quite universal method to structure our code is something that has tremendous value.
+That’s because an almost failsafe, easily repeatable, soon to become habitual, quickly communicable, and universal method to structure our code is something that has tremendous value.
 A simple and robust sorting scheme, like the alphabetical ordering of declarations, at once makes our code more understandable and helps anyone to navigate it.

 I intentionally raise alphabetical sorting to “optimization status” because of its many benefits; our code will be better once we structure it, and we’ll write better code once we can do it ourselves and not require a processor to do that for us.
 (Not all CSS we’ll touch will have a script behind it that sorts for us, so we benefit from internalizing this way of sorting.)